Did I ever tell you about the time I got Robbed in Bangkok?

 This story begins back in 2004, when we visited Thailand for the very first time.
 In fact, it was our first trip to the Asian continent, so you can imagine our sensory overload.

 After filling ourselves with delicious street food and several cold Chang Beers, we began our slow walk back to the hostel.
-On the way, Nicole decided to stop in the closest 7-11 convenience store to pick up some calling cards.
+On the way, Nicole stopped at a 7-11 convenience store to pick up a new calling card for her cell phone.

-The plan for the following day was to meet up with friends from Nicole’s student exchange program in Penang, Malaysia.
-To do so, we needed to purchase new calling cards so that we could inform them where the hostel was located.
+The plan for the next day was to meet up with friends from Nicole’s student exchange program in Penang, Malaysia.
+To do so, we needed a calling card so that we could inform them where our hostel was located.
 A seemingly uncomplicated task that turned out to be quite the ordeal.

-While Nicole went inside the store, I decided to wait outside.
-Within seconds I was approached by a hungry prostitute for some “lovely good times”.
+While Nicole was inside the store, I stood outside and waited patiently.
+Within seconds, I was approached by a hungry prostitute who offered me some “lovely good times”.

 It was my own fault.
 I clearly looked intoxicated and was easy pickings, not something one should do in public (especially in a foreign country).